cooperwfloyd/next-boilerplate/readme.md

 ## Config

-All of the project's environment variables are located in `next.config.js`.
+All of the project's public environment variables are located in `next.config.js`.
 This is also where redirects, rewrites, headers and i18n options can be configured.

 ## Develop